thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </form>
 ```

-It looks quite OK, but the fact is that this file looks more like a static XHTML
+It looks quite OK, but the fact is that this file looks more like a static HTML
 page than a template for a web application.
-First, the action attribute in our
+First, the `action` attribute in our
 form statically links to the template file itself, so that there is no place
 for useful URL rewriting.
-Second, the value attribute in the submit button makes
+Second, the `value` attribute in the submit button makes
 it display a text in English, but we'd like it to be internationalized.

 Enter then the `th:attr` attribute, and its ability to change the value of